frederic-perez/AmE-dictionary/data/dictionary.md

 __expedited shipping__ (vs _regular shipping_)
 __expediting__ _v_
 __expeditiously__
-__expenditure__ _n_ :three: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
+__expenditure__ _n_ :four: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
 An expenditure is money spent on something.
 Expenditure is often used when people are talking about budgets.
 It is the government's job to decide what to do with tax money collected, or in other words, to determine the expenditure of public funds.
 The word is more than a long way of saying expense.
-In business, an expenditure implies an investment, something that will bring value over time.
+In business, an expenditure implies an investment, something that will bring value over time. _Going to the theater is our number one expenditure._
 __expertise__
 __expletive__ _n_ :two::hammer::pencil2: _Bombing the expletive oout of its oil fields._
 __explicate__ _v_